Oats & Porridge Recipe: Easy Preparation for Babies and Toddlers

-Oats are a wholesome cereal with tonnes of nutritional elements.
-This Oats porridge for babies can be used for babies as young as 6 months as it is very easy on the digestive system.
-It is a twist on the more common porridge which is generally sweet in nature.
+Oats are a wholesome cereal with tonnes of nutritional elements, which makes oats and porridge a beautiful combination.
+This Oats porridge for babies can be given to little ones as young as 6 months as it is very easy on the digestive system.
+It is a twist on the more common porridge, which is generally sweet in nature.
 This one has vegetables, which will add their own flavour, punch and health benefits.
-This is a really cool way to sneak in vegetables for a fussy child.
-Oats do not take a whole lot of time to cook so apart from the time taken in cutting the veggies; this porridge can be done in a jiffy.
+This is a really cool way to sneak in vegetables in fussy children’s tummies.
+Since oats do not take a whole lot of time to cook, apart from the time taken to cut the veggies, oat porridge for babies and toddlers can be made in a jiffy.
 This is a filling dish which is good to go for breakfast or lunch as a main dish.
-Oats is one of the easily digestible foods for people of all ages.
-It will be light on the stomach but still keeps your baby full for a longer time.
-All the goodness in oats will help in proper growth of your little one.
+All the goodness in oats will help your little one grow properly.

 Cooking Time